flatpak/flatpak-docs/docs/electron.rst

 Sandbox permissions
 -------------------

-The standard guidelines on sandbox permissions apply to Electron applications.
-However, Electron does not use Wayland by default.
+The standard sandbox :doc:`sandbox-permissions` also apply to Electron applications.
+However, Electron's Wayland support is still experimental.
 So for display access, only X11 should be used as the default configuration.
-This will make Electron use Xwayland in a wayland session and nothing else is required.
+This will make Electron use Xwayland in a Wayland session and nothing else is required.

-The sample app also configures pulseaudio for sound and enables network access.
+The sample app also configures PulseAudio for sound and enables network
+access:

 .. code-block:: yaml